AVC2-UESTC/DAR-TR-PEFT/readme.md

 ---

-## Installation
+## Install

-It is reconmended to install the newest version of Pytorch and MMCV.
+For setup, refer to the [Quick Start](#quick-start) guide for a fast setup, or follow the detailed instructions below for a step-by-step configuration.

 ### Pytorch